PaulDMooney/css-grid-blog/BLOGPOST.md

 The naive solution to this is to create a full width div, give it a background styling, then put a grid container inside that div.
 Rinse and repeat this process for every section that requires a breakout background.
 This could work, but it's ugly.
 The structure of the html has been compromised to support styling.

 Our goal is that we want to have a single grid container for the whole site and still have these breakout backgrounds.
-We can achieve this purely in CSS without messing with out html strucure.
+We can achieve this purely in CSS without messing with our html strucure.

 The trick is that we're we use a pseudo element at the row we want to have a breakout background from and assign the background styling to it.
 Then we stretch that pseudo element out to the edges of the viewport.